Ronni Ancona: Television career

-For many years Ancona worked extensively in radio and on television shows such as Fist of Fun, as well as performing stand-up comedy.
-She co-wrote and performed in shows such as Comedy Nation, Pulp Video, and The Sketch Show alongside Lee Mack.
-In 2000 she teamed up with Alistair McGowan, with whom she had previously worked on The Staggering Stories of Ferdinand De Bargos and Standing Room Only, to create The Big Impression.
-The show was one of BBC1's top-rating comedy programmes for four years, and won both a Variety Club Comedy Award and a BAFTA.
-In 2003 she won "Best Actress" at the British Comedy Awards.
+Ancona worked in radio and on television shows such as Fist of Fun, as well as performing stand-up comedy.
+She co-wrote and performed in the shows Comedy Nation, Pulp Video, and The Sketch Show alongside Lee Mack.
+In 2000, she teamed up with Alistair McGowan, with whom she had previously worked on The Staggering Stories of Ferdinand De Bargos and Standing Room Only, to create The Big Impression.
+The show was one of BBC One's top-rating comedy programmes for four years, and won both a Variety Club Comedy Award and a BAFTA.
+In 2003, she won "Best Actress" at the British Comedy Awards.
+From 1996 to 2000, she also voiced Pennyghent on the CITV children's comedy series "Roger and the Rottentrolls".

-In 2003 she starred in the BBC One historical drama The Key.
+In 2003, she starred in the BBC One historical drama The Key.

-In 2005 she played Barbara in Stephen Poliakoff's Gideon's Daughter on BBC One.
+In 2005, she played Barbara in Stephen Poliakoff's Gideon's Daughter on BBC One.

 She has appeared several times on the BBC celebrity panel show QI.
-In November 2006 she was a guest presenter on Have I Got News For You.
+In November 2006, she was a guest presenter on Have I Got News For You.
 She also appeared on the Channel 4 comedy show TV Heaven, Telly Hell discussing her preferences in television shows.

-In 2007 her three-episode comedy sketch series Ronni Ancona & Co was broadcast on BBC One.
+In 2007, her three-episode comedy sketch series Ronni Ancona & Co was broadcast on BBC One.

 She appeared as the mother of Katie and Emily Fitch in the third (2009) and fourth (2010) series of Skins.

-In 2009 she had a leading role in the BBC comedy drama Hope Springs.
+In 2009, she had a leading role in the BBC comedy drama Hope Springs.

-As part of BBC's The Big Read she promoted The Lion, the Witch and the Wardrobe.
+As part of the BBC's The Big Read, she promoted The Lion, the Witch and the Wardrobe.

 In April 2010, she appeared on A Comedy Roast, celebrating Sharon Osbourne's life.
 She appeared on the 2010 Strictly Come Dancing Christmas Special where she was paired with Anton Du Beke.

-Ancona also took part in Comic Relief’s Desert Trek 2011 alongside Craig David, Olly Murs, Dermot O’Leary, Scott Mills and Lorraine Kelly.
+Ancona also took part in Comic Relief's Desert Trek 2011 alongside Craig David, Olly Murs, Dermot O'Leary, Scott Mills and Lorraine Kelly.

-In 2012 she appeared in Last Tango in Halifax.
+In 2012, she appeared in Last Tango in Halifax.

-In January 2015 she was a guest on Room 101.
+In January 2015, she was a guest on Room 101.

-In 2016 she played the role of Mrs Fletcher, the manager of a local care home, in the seventh series of the Scottish comedy Still Game.
+In 2016, she played the role of Mrs Fletcher, the manager of a local care home, in the seventh series of the Scottish comedy Still Game.
 Later that year she made a guest appearance in an episode of the BBC television series Celebrity Antiques Road Trip, partnering with antiques expert James Braxton.

-In April 2017 Ancona appeared as a guest on ITV's The Nightly Show, presented by Jason Manford, in which they each performed impersonations of famous people which the other had to identify.
+In April 2017, Ancona appeared as a guest on ITV's The Nightly Show, presented by Jason Manford, in which they each performed impersonations of famous people which the other had to identify.

 On 27 December 2020, Ancona appeared as a contestant on the Christmas special of Who Wants to Be a Millionaire?
 Celebrity Special.

 She won Pointless Celebrities in January 2021 with Jan Ravens.